Al Bayt Stadium

 Al-Bayt Stadium (استاد البيت) is a retractable roof football stadium in Al Khor, Qatar, which was opened in time for matches in the 2022 FIFA World Cup, which began on 20 November 2022.
+The stadium is located 35 km away from Doha, which made it the furthest stadium from the capital that was used in the World Cup.
 The stadium's construction contract was awarded to Qatari contractor Galfar Al Misnad, Webuild S.p.A. and Cimolai in 2015.
-In January 2020, the stadium received sustainability certificates of green design, construction management and energy efficiency.
-International observers have criticized the treatment of workers in the construction of the stadium.

-The stadium was the furthest from Doha, it was 35 km away.

 Plans

 Al Bayt Stadium hosted the opening match of the 2022 World Cup, and hosted a semi-final and a quarter-final match.
-The stadium hosted around 60,000 World Cup fans, including 1,000 seats for press.
+The stadium hosted around 60,000 World Cup fans (71.000 gross capacity), including 1,000 seats for press.
 The architectural design takes its inspiration from the traditional tents of the nomadic peoples of Qatar and the region.
 It features a retractable roof, providing covered seating for all spectators.
 It connects to transportation systems and have onsite parking for 6,000 cars, 350 buses and the coming and going of 150 public buses/shuttles, as well as 1,000 taxis and water taxis.
 The stadium is certified for its sustainability credentials under the Global Sustainability Assessment System (GSAS) for a number of certifications representing sustainable design & build, construction management practices and the efficiency of its energy centre.
 The stadium also received a five-star GSAS rating.

 The stadium also includes luxurious hotel suites and rooms with balcony views of the football field.

 To mark the National Sports Day, stadium's adjacent park's official opening was announced to be held on Qatar's sports day itself, 11 February 2020.

 Construction

 The Al Bayt Stadium in Qatar was one of eight stadiums used in the 2022 FIFA World Cup, the second largest after Lusail Stadium.
 The stadium was designed by Dar Al-Handasah.
 Following the World Cup, it is expected to be reconfigured into a 32,000-seat stadium.
 Excess seats will be removed from the upper tier and donated to other countries or placed on the infrastructure planned for the 2030 Asian Games.
 The vacated space will then be converted into a five-star hotel, shopping mall and another sports facilities.

 The tent-like structure has four stands, each of whose exterior walls and peaked roofs are covered in polytetrafluoroethylene (PTFE) woven fibreglass membrane.
 The exterior part of the PTFE membrane is coloured in traditional black, white and red colours to further reference Qatar's nomadic people's tents.
 A retractable roof connects the four stands to enclose the stadium.
+In January 2020, the stadium received sustainability certificates of green design, construction management and energy efficiency.